How to Improve Your Fitness Leadership and Communication Skills

 A comprehensive staff manual.
 This document should be kept up to date with your expectations around language, procedures, and culture in as much detail as possible.
 For example, if you don't want your staff to address their classes with the often-used "guys," make that clear and offer gender-neutral language such as “all,” “y’all,” or “folks.”

 Share appreciation and encouragement

 If you want a team that is positive and encouraging with clients, take every opportunity you can to be the same with your staff!
 When you communicate with them, consider leading and closing messages with positive encouragement.
 That could mean sharing feedback you got from a happy client, talking about how full classes have been recently, celebrating staff birthdays, or highlighting ways in which everyone has been working well together.

 Another simple way to provide kudos to your team members is by sending positive recognition and highlighting successes through Insights.
 Whether somebody meets one of their tracked goals, wins a franchise-wide contest, or has recently gone above and beyond, you can easily congratulate or shout them out all on the app.

 Even if your weekly emails and messaging are top-notch, some common mistakes can undermine your leadership and your staff's enthusiasm.
 Make sure you avoid:

 Not adhering to your own procedures.
-Consistency should not only be preached but also modelled.
+Consistency should not only be preached but also modeled.
 If you have team meetings, arrive early to demonstrate to your team how much you value them.
-Meticulously follow your own expectations about language, attire, behaviour in the studio, and any other guidelines you set for your staff.
+Meticulously follow your own expectations about language, attire, behavior in the studio, and any other guidelines you set for your staff.

 Always putting clients before staff.
 Clients will have opinions and complaints.
 But do your staff trust that you support them and have their backs in how you handle those situations?
 In some cases, the client isn't right, and you should demonstrate leadership by standing up for your employees.